invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques better to die fighting than live begging = es mejor morir de pie que vivir de rodillas tell me with whom you walk and I'll tell you who you are = dime con quién andas, y te diré quién eres
+    do not marry or start important work on a Tuesday = en martes, ni te cases ni te embarques better to die fighting than live begging = es mejor morir de pie que vivir de rodillas tell me with whom you walk and I'll tell you who you are = dime con quién andas, y te diré quién eres even if the chimpanzee dresses in silk, it remains a chimpanzee = aunque la mona se vista de seda, mona se queda

 French